jsyang/critters/src/markdown/index.md

 The world must contain some media for life to be viable.
 The three states of matter are solid, liquid, gas.
 To simplify showing the areas of the world, we will represent it as a set of 2D tiles.
+To make inspecting a particular tile easier, each tile should be clickable and should reveal a cross-sectional composition of that tile when clicked.

 <script>
 document.write(app.getPlanet());